HighgateCreative/Stagehand/README.md

-Sugar-Plum-Fairy
+Stagehand
 ================
+A set of helper functions for Dancer and DBIx::Class.

-Adding a little sugar to Dancer
+Stagehand provides a helping hand to Dancer.